shunanya/Node.js-cluster-monitoring/README.md

 ==========================

   The current project is representing the implementation of Monitis custom monitor approach that evaluates the health state of Node.js cluster.
-It is composed of two part - javascript plugin for Node.js server and python script that watching the file named 'monitor_result' provided by Monitor plugin.
+It is composed of two part - JavaScript plugin for Node.js server and python script that watching the file named 'monitor_result' provided by Monitor plugin.
 The python script processes and sends the evaluation of cluster health status into Monitis via the Monitis open API.
 Since Node.js itself doesn't exist the embeded stats module we had to create the plugin part that accumulates some pure statistics and put it in file.
-In contarst to [single Node.js monitor](https://github.com/shunanya/Node.js-monitoring) the file is used to excahnge the monitoring data between Node.js monitor plugin and script parts.
+In contrast to [single Node.js monitor](https://github.com/shunanya/Node.js-monitoring) the file is used to excahnge the monitoring data between Node.js monitor plugin and script parts.
 The Python script part provides the packing and sending information to the Monitis main server.
 Because the plugin is implemented by using events-driven technology and only just collects information, it adds in fact very insignificant additional load to the existing server and practically don't affect on server performance  - the main processing is done in remote script part.